Website Manager

 6. No one under the age of 18 is allowed to operate any power or electrical equipment or handle any chemicals.

-BATTING CAGE PROCEDURES
+E. BATTING CAGE PROCEDURES

 1. A maximum of two children are allowed in the batting cage at a time... a batter with proper batting helmet, and catcher in full gear, if desired.